-6.6 Non-turf pitches
+6.5 Non-turf pitches

-All ODI matches shall be played on natural turf pitches.
+All matches shall be played on natural turf pitches.
+The use of PVA and other adhesives in the preparation of pitches is not permitted.

 Note: Prior to the commencement of the series the participating Member Boards may agree to, and then seek the approval of, ICC to use a hybrid pitch as an alternate to a natural turf pitch.